nderimr/subscribe_api/README.md

-    1. Clone the application from github into your local stream_socket_server
+    1. Clone the application from github into your local server
         2. Create a database and set the database name, username and password into your in the .inv file
         3. run php artisan migrate
         4. run php artisan db:seed